Technology for Students

-College of Nursing courses at both the Undergraduate and Graduate levels make extensive use of the the U of S Course Tools.
-Blackboard is a full-featured and widely adopted virtual learning environment.
-It provides an integrated set of tools to support online content delivery, learning communities, and assessment.
-It can be used to support courses that are completely online or used to augment a course delivered face-to-face, by satellite, etc.
+College of Nursing courses make extensive use of the U of S Course Tools.
+Blackboard is a full-featured and widely adopted learning management system.
+It provides an integrated set of tools to support online content delivery, learning communities and assessment.
+It can be used to deliver courses that are completely online or used to supplement a course that is delivered face-to-face.

 - Access the U of S Course Tools.